The PLEIN PUBLIQUE vacation suitcase checklist

 As for shoes; flip-flops for the beach, sneakers for day trips.
 And if you really can't live without heels?
 One pair max.
-The art of knowing how to set limits :-) Are you traveling by plane and do you really need a jacket?
+That's the art of knowing how to set limits :-).
+Are you traveling by plane and do you really need a jacket?
 Or that one warm hoodie?
 Then carry it on board, it is a shame to spend your limited luggage-space on it.

 See below Nic's favorite travel outfit #PleinPublique.com